gc-proto/experimental/feedback-retroaction/page-feedback.md

 ## What to avoid

 Avoid using the page feedback tools on pages where there is no plan to monitor comments or take action.
-We aslo don’t recommend using the tool within secure spaces.
+We also don’t recommend using the tool within secure spaces.

 [Additional behaviours to avoid when analyzing feedback](https://design.canada.ca/feedback/when.html#how-not-to-use-the-tool)